sunil-sunny/A2_Sai_Sunil_Menta/README.md

 ```

--  The code in [Angular Material] was adopted and by removing headers from the card and changing the card dimesions in css along with hover.
+-  The code in [Angular Material] was adopted and by removing headers from the card and changing the card dimensions in CSS along with hover.